 Even once baker’s yeast became available, though, it was too expensive for some to afford and it was a gradual process for housewives and bakers to get used to this “new-fangled” way of making bread, so many cookbooks published after 1868 still include recipes that call for homemade yeast.

 In addition to the recipes for making yeast with hops or potatoes, I also saw several references to using “emptins” in old recipes as a leavening agent.
-These “emptins” or “emptyings” were just as their name implies as far as I can tell – the emptyings of leftover dough and batter added to a crock or jar.
+These “emptins” or “emptyings” seem to be just as their name implies as far as I can tell – the emptyings of leftover dough and batter added to a crock or jar.

 Descriptions I’ve read about emptyings seem to be pretty similar to the flour-water mixture for a sourdough starter with scraps of extra dough added to feed the starter.
 The main difference I’ve seen is that several instructions for how to make emptyings call for using milk rather than water.

 I’m not at all an expert on the history of yeast, and this is a topic I’ve only just begun to learn about, but my guess is that “emptyings” and “sourdough” may be related to some degree or at least similar.
 In all of the 19th century recipes I’ve seen and in the entire database of the Historic American Cookbook Project, I have yet to find one recipe that uses the word “sourdough,” but I have seen several recipes that refer to using a sourdough-type leavening.

 Making a Sourdough Starter